samayo/bulletproof/README.md

 ## Configuring
-if all done here : https://github.com/Eritrea/seoWrapper/blob/master/src/StaticPages.php
+is all done here : https://github.com/Eritrea/seoWrapper/blob/master/src/StaticPages.php

 ## Dynamic pages
-If you have a dynamic page, that needed to fetch data from db, then since the title, desc.. key.. must be relative to the pages fetched data, you need to just to give it table name & row of the data being fetched in `header.php` here

-`$fetch = $SeoWrapper->getDynamicContents($conn, 'pages', "id"); //'pages' = table name. "id" = $_GET['*']`
+To fetch data from db, for your dynamic pages, just configure this line, from `tests.php`

+ `$fetch = $SeoWrapper->getContents($conn, 'pages', "id", ['title', 'keywords', 'description']);` `$conn` should be established using `new PDO()` object
+ `id` is the current identifier of your dynamic page, it can be changed to anything
+ `['title', 'keywords', 'description']` signals, what you want to fetch from your database.

 It is done!!